 The heart scan indicates the amount of calcified plaque you have, which can help identify if you’re at risk of coronary artery disease before you experience any symptoms.
 Essentially, a coronary calcium scan may indicate a need for lifestyle modifications or medications to reduce your risk of a heart attack in the future.

 Treatments for coronary artery disease often include committing to making healthier lifestyle choices to promote artery and heart health, including:

 - Reducing stress

 - Losing weight

 - Exercising regularly

-If you have a family history of heart attacks or coronary diseases and you think you may be at risk of coronary artery disease, call one of the St. Louis Heart and Vascular offices to make an appointment as soon as possible.
+If you have a family history of heart attacks or coronary diseases and you think you may be at risk of coronary artery disease, call one of the St. Louis Heart and Vascular offices to make an appointment with one of our Corinary Artery Specialists as soon as possible.
 It may save your life.

 Coronary Artery Disease Diagnosis and Treatment Available at These Locations